KizzaFredWasajja/SPEED-LIMITER-SYSTEM-FOR-ELECTRIC-MOTORCYCLES-/README.md

 - System powered.
 - Speed control of the motor using a potentiometer knob.
 - monitor speed and warning message on the display.
-- Realise motor won't exceed a preset limit ,of 0.16km/ Jr as set in the project
+- Realise motor won't exceed a preset limit ,of 0.16km/hr as set in the project